 Contraception around the menopause

-Although you are usually less fertile during your 40s than in your 20s, pregnancy can occur even after your periods have stopped.
-Our birth control specialist can advise on the best types of contraception for this time of life and tell you when you can finally stop using contraception.
+Although you are usually less fertile by the time you reach your 40s, pregnancy can occur even after your periods have stopped.
+Our birth control specialist can advise on the best types of contraception for this time of life and tell you when you can stop using contraception.

 Visit with a birth control specialist at our contraception clinic in London

-The Medical Chambers Kensington, London is at hand to provide specialist contraception care.
-To find out how our private contraception clinic can help you, call us on 020 7244 4200 for more information.
-You can also email us.
+We’re on hand to provide specialist contraception care at our clinic.
+To find out how our private contraception clinic can help you, call us on 020 7244 4200 or book an appointment online.